Cardiovascular and thoracic care in Plantation

 - Peripheral vascular surgery—A surgical procedure used to remove plaque buildup inside an artery

-- Transcatheter aortic valve replacement (TAVR)— A minimally invasive procedure to replace or repair a narrowed heart valve that won’t open properly (a condition called aortic stenosis) through a catheter rather than opening up the chest
+Transcatheter aortic valve replacement (TAVR) replaces or repairs a narrowed heart valve that won’t open properly (a condition called aortic stenosis).

 Heart arrhythmia, an irregular heartbeat, occurs when the heart’s electrical system is malfunctioning.
 Westside Regional’s physicians use our Electrophysiology (EP) Lab to provide advanced diagnostic services and multiple modalities to treat, and even cure, atrial fibrillation, the most common heart rhythm disorder.

 In addition to our cardiovascular surgical services and treatments, we have expert thoracic surgeons who treat:

 - Benign diseases and tumors of the lung

 - Chest reconstruction after major trauma or surgery